 Be prepared for your family photography session with these easy tips, and you’re good to go!

-Most family photographers offer two different types of sessions: full sessions and short sessions.
+Most family photographers offer two different types of sessions: full sessions and mini sessions.

-As you’ve probably guessed, full sessions are longer and more involved.
+As you’ve probably guessed, full sessions are longer and more involved (but that’s not a bad thing!).
 This means there’s typically more time for outfit and location changes, activities, and getting comfortable in front of the camera.
-Full sessions are definitely more of an experience.
-It’s a great option for most families, especially if you want your family photos to be more intimate, candid and personal.
+Full sessions are definitely more of an experience, and it’s a great option for most families, especially if you want your family photos to be more intimate, candid and personal.
+Full sessions also have much more flexibility in terms of scheduling.

-Short sessions will still get you a handful of lovely family photos, but with less options and flexibility during the shoot.
-They’re great in a pinch, or for families who don’t really enjoy having their photos taken but want to update their Christmas card or a couple frames in the house.
+Mini sessions will still get you a handful of lovely family photos, but with less options and flexibility during the shoot.
+They’re great for families who just want to focus on lifestyle portraits, or for families who want to update their Christmas card or a couple frames in the house.

-Booking a short family photography session may be a tempting option if your kiddos are a bit fussy or have shorter attention spans, but it really depends.
-As a Bay Area family photographer, my full-length sessions are more lifestyle oriented, which allows youngsters to just be themselves and focus on activities they enjoy rather than the camera.
+Booking a short family photography session may be a tempting option if your kiddos are a bit fussy or have shorter attention spans, but honestly I think all kids benefit from a longer family session.
+As a Bay Area family photographer, my full-length sessions are more lifestyle oriented, which allows youngsters to just be themselves and focus on activities they enjoy rather than performing for the camera.
 Plus, capturing those imperfect yet authentic moments is what it’s all about!

 Something else to consider for your family photography session is whether or not you’d like your photos taken indoors or outdoors.

 Indoor family photo shoots are all about documenting the daily moments you want to remember forever.
 What do you want to remember about this age?
 How your kiddo refuses to wear pants indoors and eats cheerios one by one?
-How you all snuggle up in mom and dad’s bed every Sunday morning?
-The simple, routine things that deserve a place in photos.
+How you all snuggle up in bed together every Sunday morning?
+The simple, routine things deserve a place in photos as much as beautiful, happy portraits.

 Outdoor sessions are more about adventure.
 Does your family love jumping on the trampoline in the backyard and running through the sprinklers?
-Do you have a favorite place to explore together?
-An ice cream spot you hit up as a family for a treat?
+Do you have a favorite hiking spot to explore together?
+An ice cream shop you hit up as a family for a treat?
 Have you always wanted to have a picnic in Golden Gate Park, or run into the ocean together?
 Outdoor family photo shoots are perfect for kids who love trying new things.

 You may also choose to do both!
 I typically prefer to start indoors, in a place where kids feel comfortable.
-They love showing off their rooms and favorite toys or books, having breakfast or a snack together (kids eating always makes great photos!), and then heading out to a favorite neighbourhood spot.
+They love showing off their rooms and favorite toys or books, having breakfast or a snack together (kids eating always makes great photos!), and then heading out to a favorite neighborhood spot.
 This also gives a variety of background and feelings to the images.
+A lot of my families choose this hybrid option, choosing to start at home or in the backyard, then going on an adventure together.

 Arranging a few fun family activities can help to create much more enriched, authentic images.
 Kids are less distracted by the camera when they’re fully engaged in the moment.
-Playing at the park, playing a game together, going for nature walks—whatever feels most natural for your family!
+Playing with bubbles at the park, making breakfast together, going for nature walks—whatever feels most natural for your family!

 During my initial phone call with clients, we dive into what families love doing together and the session is built on what feels true to each family.
 No two sessions are alike, and talking things through can help narrow down choices.

-One of the most important, and fun (in my opinion), parts of the process is choosing your family photo outfits!
+One of the most important, and fun parts of the process is choosing your family photo outfits!

 I recommend dressing in a way that shows your family’s personality and looks cohesive but not too matchy.
 It may feel instinctive to go with outfits that are more plain to avoid clashing, but I love when families have fun with it and mix in different patterns, colors and accessories.
-You just have to make sure you do it the right way!
+Families that book a session with me have access to an online styling service, and are always welcome to text me if they want a second opinion on their styling choices.

 I know this may seem easier said than done, but you got this!
 Check out some of my other blogs for more tips on how to dress for family photos: mixing patterns, wearing bold colors, and wearing accessories.